ACskyline/Ceegyresaurus/README.md

 # Ceegyresuarus

-This is a personal deposit for computer graphics related resources.
+This is a personal deposit for computer graphics related resource.

 ---